AllanBlanchard/tutoriel_wp/english/function-contract/well-specified-function.md

 ![Proof failure on the property of a global variable which is not modified by `swap`](https://zestedesavoir.com:443/media/galleries/2584/1aeddaba-4761-4d30-b499-b99f8815a6da.png)

 Indeed, we did not specify the allowed side effects for our function.
-In order to specify side effects, we use an `assign` clause which is part of the postcondtion of a function.
+In order to specify side effects, we use an `assign` clause which is part of the postcondition of a function.
 It allows us to specify which **non local** elements (we verify side effects) can be modified during the execution of the function.

 By default, WP considers that a function can modify everything in the memory.
 So, we have to specify what can be modified by a function.
 For example, our